 Anselm's mother, Nani, was working with stained glass & encouraged Anselm to find out about molten glass.
 He went to Holland after his education to understand glass making with Willem & Bernard Heesen in the early 90's.

 During this apprenticeship he fell in love with the frustrating, challenging & deeply satisfying process of glass blowing, and, all fired up, came back to Kenya to set up the craft, and East Africa's first glassblowing company - Kitengela Hot Glass.

 On the heels of this magical fusion of luck & revolutionary thinking from master teachers, he met Mikko Merikallio (Finnish glassblower, furnace builder & inventor) who was very good with the relevant appropriate technology needed.
 So a space was cleared & building started.

-The original workshop in 1990 - now a gallery
+The original workshop in 1990 - still in use today

 Without mains electricity they needed to be self powered.
 With a unique steam-injected system using recycled engine oil, Anselm heated the furnaces to melt the glass.

 Anselm learned on the job, blowing objects and casting slabs that were turned into panels and furniture.
 His sister Katrineka began making glass beads.

 Having finished the front part of the studio pictured above, he went on to create the iconic glass star studded dome based on the constellations of the day.

 Anselm based the design on an old English glass beehive like the Red House Cone (c.
 1800) below, selling goblets to buy the bricks to build the dome.